-Unfortunately induction has become too common in recent years.
-It is a medical procedure that is more likely to result in caesarean section than when you go into labour naturally.
+Unfortunately, induction has become too common in recent years.
+It is a medical procedure that is more likely to result in a cesarean section than when you go into labour naturally.
 The decision to induce should be taken seriously.

 More from Babytalk: What to Expect When You’re Getting a Cesarean Section

 Luckily, there is a way to know if your body is ready for induction, and you should ask your health care provider if you are.
 It’s called the Bishop score and is based on the status of your cervix.

 The higher your bishop score is, the more likely you are to have a vaginal birth.
 Below is the scoring chart (taken from Wikipedia) if you’d like to get technical.